nginxinc/kic-reference-architectures/docs/getting_started.md

 Docker is required because the Ingress Controller is a Docker image and needs Docker to generate the image.

-**NOTE**: The kubeconfig deployment option currently requires that a JWT token be used to pull the NGINX plus image from the nginx.com repository.
-This will be updated in a future release.
+**NOTE**: The kubeconfig deployment option currently only allows you to deploy from a registry.
+This allows you to deploy the NGINX IC or the NGINX Plus IC (with a JWT from your F5 account)

 #### Kubernetes